denoland/docs/runtime/manual/advanced/migrate_deprecations.md

 title: "Deno 1.x to 2.x Migration Guide"
 ---

-This document contains guidance for migrating from Deno version 1.x to the upcoming Deno 2.0.
+This document contains guidance for migrating from Deno 1.x to 2.x, namely for subcommands, flags and symbols that have been removed or changed in Deno 2.

 :::caution Work in progress